 end

-External etcd runs on dedicated nodes, completely separate from the control plane.
+External means etcd runs on its own dedicated nodes, fully separated from the control plane.

 flowchart TD